 Do I need to remove 100% of the old paint on my exterior before re-painting it?

-In general no, you only need to remove the loose, peeling, and unstable paint before repainting over the old paint.
+In general, no, you only need to remove the loose, peeling, and unstable paint before repainting over the old paint.
 This is done in the preparation phase with a paint scraper and then sandpaper to smooth the hard edges of the paint.
-Any bare wood exposed by the scraping process should at least be cleaned and primed in that area before painting the topcoat.
-In some cases the paint on your home is so old it requires a full-prime before painting a topcoat.
+Before painting the topcoat, any bare wood exposed by the scraping process should at least be cleaned and primed in that area.
+Sometimes the paint on your home is so old it requires a full prime before painting a topcoat.

 Old paint adds to the unpredictability of the paint job, so the more paint that’s removed in the preparation phase, the more predictably the new paint will adhere and last.
 This is why a paint job on never-coated wood will usually last longer than a paint job on wood that’s been coated many times.
 However, since stripping a home 100% of its old paint is quite expensive, it’s acceptable to remove only the clearly unstable old paint without removing all of it.

 What’s the purpose of primer on an exterior painting project?